 7 Risk Assessment

+The probabilistic apporach is based on Species Sensitivity Distributions (SSD) (Posthuma, Suter II, and Traas 2002).
+This method enables the quantification of the Potentially Affected Fraction (PAF) of species at a given chemical concentration, offering a probabilistic estimate of ecosystem-level effects.
 SSDs are used to translate the pesticide concentrations computed in the Exposure module (Chapter 6) into daily values of PAF.
 Chemicals are grouped according to their TMoA classification (encoded by the tmoa_id chemical parameter, cf. Table 3.2), and the effects of different TMoAs are assumed to be independent.
+Two distinct SSDs are provided for each chemical:

 The SSDs are assumed to follow a log-normal distribution and are thus parametrized in terms of their mean and standard deviations (ssd_acute_mu/sigma and ssd_chronic_mu/sigma parameters in Table 3.2).